later post | index | earlier post

 Brass

 Malleable, conductive and resistant to corrosion and fatigue, brass is a popular metal for recycling.
-Energy costs for recycling brass are lower compared to those of other metals, and it can be recycled multiple times without diminishing the composition.
+Energy costs for recycling brass are lower compared to those of other metals, and brass can be recycled multiple times without diminishing the composition.
 Common items which contain brass that could be recycled include plumbing fixtures and vehicle radiators.

 Zinc